 - Imaging tests: These tests allow your doctor to see what is going on inside your body.
 Examples of imaging tests include ultrasound, computed tomography (CT) scans or magnetic resonance imaging (MRI) scans.

 Kidney Cancer Treatment at Valley

-- Partial nephrectomy: a surgical procedure in which only the diseased part of your kidney is removed; the healthy functioning kidney tissue is spared.
+- Partial nephrectomy: A surgical procedure which only removes the cancerous portion of your kidney but preserves the remaining functioning kidney tissue.

 - Minimal scarring

 - Minimal pain